Contact information

 BIOGRAPHY:

 I studied medicine at the University of Oxford, and subsequently trained in anaesthesia in Birmingham and Oxford.
 I now practise as an NHS consultant in the Oxford University Hospitals NHS Foundation Trust, with roles in education and simulation.
-Throughout my training and consultant career I have maintained a strong interest in the provision of safe anaesthesia in low-income settings, and have ongoing commitments to clinical, training and research projects in sub-Saharan Africa.
+Throughout my training and consultant career I have developed a strong interest in the provision of safe anaesthesia in low-income settings, with current / previous commitments to several clinical, training and research projects in sub-Saharan Africa.

 Hilary Edgcombe